Topics

 While reading an interesting book our concentration intensifies to such an extent that it negates time.
 Often when we are done with reading, it seems like only a few minutes have passed, but only after looking at our watch do we realize that a lot of time has passed.
 In the same manner while waiting for someone, a few minutes feels like hours.

 In this era of Freudian Psychology a dream is simply regarded as stored-up thoughts of memory and irrational imagination.
 However, the real life experiences of dreams prove otherwise.
 Ever since history has been recorded, in every geographical area and at all times the importance of dreams has been recognized.
 In the history of the science of the soul and in religious matters as well dreams have a prominent position.
 People from all economic and educational levels have experienced this phenomenon.
 Even though every one of us sees something every night in our sleep often we see something that even after awakening its effect is not forgotten.
 Some dreams are so deep that their effects are simply transformed into awakening right after that person wakes up.
 Some people have felt the taste of things that they ate during the dream long after being woken up and it feels almost like the taste of things that we eat during our waking hours.
 Erotic dreams result in the same kind of pleasure and ejaculatory discharge as during actual sexual intercourse.
 Often an event or incident that was seen in a dream happens within days or months, exactly the way it was shown during that dream.
 That points out that just as we can replay the events of the past (flashbacks), in the same manner we can also read the signs of future events.
-In the Qur'an (Koran) and other holy sculptures the dream is often referred to as a vision (roya).
+In the Qur'an (Koran) and other holy scriptures the dream is often referred to as a vision (roya).
 In these scriptures, it is mentioned that the dream is an agency through which man can access the realms of the unseen and the ability to dream (vision) provides the man, the knowledge of the unseen or paranormal in his normal physical level of existence.

 The prophet Joseph saw in his dream that the Sun, moon and eleven stars prostrating before him which suggested that in due future he will be given the gift of prophecy and Divine Knowledge (ilm ladani).
 Years later in prison, he interpreted the dreams of his fellow inmates, the royal cook and the bartender, and correctly predicted their future.
 When the king saw a dream, Prophet Joseph predicted that there would be a famine followed by surplus of grains.
 All of which came true the way Prophet Joseph had predicted it.
 Notable to mention is the fact that among these dreams that we just discussed one of them is of a Prophet, however the other three are of ordinary folks.
 All of these dreams were carrying news of the future.